chaturasan/Data-Sync-Scheduler/READMe.md

   docker run -d --name data-sync-container --env-file .env -p 5000:5000 data-sync-scheduler
   ```

-After above steps the webserver should be ready to receive requests.
+After above steps the container should be ready to receive requests.
 - To start an interactive bash shell inside the container to view the downloaded objects.
 We can use below command
   ```
   docker exec -it data-sync-container /bin/bash
   ```

 ## Next Steps